jzucker2/JSZVCR/README.md

 ## Release criteria
 * script to move responses into project
 * clean up responses logging
+* add logging in general
-* separate out xctest dependency
+* separate out xctest dependency (separate subspec, categories for all the extra methods)
-* separate out recorder
+* separate out recorder (separate subspec)
 * change name?
 (Be kind rewind)
 * return obj instead of dict for responses
 * handle multiple responses
+* Separate class for matching requests with responses (used by JSZPlayer)
 * get fuzzy for request matching
-* don't save file unless recording
+* don't save file unless something was recorded
+* fail tests if too many or too few requests, (level option for this)
 * better tests!
+* speed tests